 o a substitute for an integrated marketing campaign

 What good is a corporate blog and why put the time, money and effort into building and sustaining one?

 Let’s say that people now come to your website to buy your products somewhere between two and four times a year.

 A blog that is interesting, interactive, well-designed and professionally written can create daily readers who will have your company top of mind every day.

 Email is becoming more of a nuisance every day for most people, and it’s become harder, and more expensive, to create effective email campaigns.

-Your customers and potential customers undoubtedly do not pay a lot of attention to your online display ads – no matter how annoying you try to make them.
+Your customers and potential customers undoubtedly don’t pay a lot of attention to your online display ads – no matter how annoying you try to make them.

-When they get to your blog, you need to be talking about what people want to hear, not just what you want to tell them.
+When people do get to your blog, you need to be talking about what people want to hear, not just what you want to tell them.
 Simple as that sounds, heavy-handed selling or, worse yet, bland “don’t offend anyone” writing are the major reasons that nobody reads most corporate blogs.

 The vast majority of corporate blogs lack a compelling graphic identity.
 They’re bland looking and they have bland content.

 They have tiny pictures or they rely on cheesy clip art.
 There’s no excuse for that when there are sites like iStockphoto with images for as little as $1.